snicoll-scratches/spring-boot-loves-k8s/script.md

 Our application does not use any snapshot but if we did, regular dependencies and snapshot dependencies would have been separated each in their respective layer.
 The `spring-boot-loader` that Spring Boot uses to bootstrap an application using `java -jar` is easier to put in the image now it is extracted as a dedicated layer.
 As of Spring Boot 2.3, `JarLauncher` can run on an exploded jar.
-This is an improvement over specifying the classpath and the fully qualified name of the app.
+This is an improvement over specifying the classpath, and the fully qualified name of the app.

 ## Customize layers